bz150/yelp-final-project/README.md

 # yelp-final-project

-A Python application intended to help travelers going on a vacation who need an itinerary of restauraunts to go to for each meal during a future trip, so that they have an easy way to plan a trip without having to search individually for each meal.
+Bon Appeteat is a Python application intended to help travelers going on a vacation who need an itinerary of restauraunts to go to for each meal during a future trip, so that they have an easy way to plan a trip without having to search individually for each meal.

-# Prerequisites
+## Prerequisites
   + Anaconda 3.7+
   + Python 3.7+
   + Pip

 ## Installation
 Fork this [remote repository](http://github.com/bz150/yelp-final-project) under your own control, then "clone" or download your remote copy onto your local computer.

 After cloning the repo, navigate there from the command-line: